darconeous/gauss-key-card/README.md

 ### Type-A vs. Type-B ###

-IEEE 14443 defines two types of contactless devices: Type-A and Type-B.
+ISO/IEC 14443 defines two types of contactless devices: Type-A and Type-B.
-There are javacards available in both varieties, and this applet will blissfully allow itself to be installed onto either.
+There are javacards available in both varieties, and this applet will blissfully allow itself to be installed onto either type.
 However, *Tesla vehicles currently ignore type-B cards*, so make sure that your card is indeed a 14443 type-A card.